Cost Accounting Standards (CAS)

 The cost accounting standards (CAS) consist of nineteen standards promulgated by the Cost Accounting Standards Board (CASB) designed to ensure uniformity and consistency in the measurement, assignment and allocation of costs to contracts with the United States Government.
 CAS covers a variety of costs such as depreciation, pension plans, personal compensation, indirect costs and other areas of cost accounting.

-According to FAR Part 30, 41 U.S.C. chapter 15, Cost Accounting Standards (CAS), requires certain contractors and subcontractors to comply with CAS and to disclose in writing and follow consistently their cost accounting practices.
-CAS consists of nineteen standards numbered 401 to 420 (CAS 419 is reserved.
+FAR Part 30, 41 U.S.C. chapter 15, Cost Accounting Standards (CAS), requires certain contractors and subcontractors to comply with CAS and to disclose in writing and follow consistently their cost accounting practices.
+CAS consists of nineteen standards numbered 401 to 420 (CAS 419 is reserved).
 They cover a variety of costs such as depreciation, pension plans, personal compensation, indirect costs, etc. They ensure uniformity and consistency in measurement (how much), assignment (to which cost accounting period), and allocation (which contract gets charged).
 These nineteen standards are as follows:

 - * CAS 401 – Consistency in Estimating, Accumulating, and Reporting Costs